 More than Just a Holiday Destination

 Not only is Malaysia a top holiday destination, it is also turning out to be a popular study destination.
 Malaysia has been ranked the 11th most preferred study destination in the world by UNESCO.
+This rise can also be attributed to their new and easy visa process.
 The country also accounts for two per cent of the world's total international student population.

 Cost of Living